hds-lab/dsechatweb/README.md

 ## Installation and configuration

-1. Install Python, virtualenv and npm.
+1. Install system-level packages that we need:
+    - Python 2.7 with pip and virtualenv
+    - Node.js v0.10
+    - MySQL 5.5
+    - Nginx or some other web server

 2. Make, enter and activate a virtualenv.